Spring is our thing, but we live the Cubs life!

 Getting a domain name is one thing, but having a real working website is a whole different animal…especially back in 2004, when you basically needed to be a programmer to build a website.
 Over the course of the next year, BOS 1.0 was designed and built.
 In February of 2005 Boys of Spring went live on the internet.
 The whole blogging phenomenon began to explode at the time of our launch, but I still wasn’t sure exactly what BOS was, or would become.
 It didn’t take long to realize that this was a perfect place to share my experiences, thoughts, photos, and video, of my Cubbies with other fans.

 There were hiccups along the way, technical and otherwise.
-When we launched in February of 2005 there was no YouTube!
+When we launched in early February of 2005 there was no YouTube!
 The first YouTube video was actually uploaded by the founders of YouTube on April 23, 2005 – after spring training had ended.
 In those early years, we hosted our own videos, which was a storage eater and loading nightmare.
 By early 2007, we began the transition to YouTube, helping ease storage and loading issues.

 Check out the first video I loaded on YouTube January 3, 2007 of Ryan Dempster doing his Harry Caray impersonation (from spring of 2005).
 It’s the very first recording of Dempster doing the Harry impression ever loaded onto YouTube and it’s hilarious!